groupdocs/docs.groupdocs.com/content/comparison-net/getting-started/system-requirements.md

 url: comparison/net/system-requirements
 title: System Requirements
 weight: 3
-description:
+description: "On this page you will find system requirements supported platforms, development environments.
+GroupDocs.Comparison for .NET does not require any external software or third party tool to be installed."
-keywords:
+keywords: System Requirements, Supported Operating System, Supported Frameworks
 productName: GroupDocs.Comparison for .NET
 hideChildren: False
 ---
 ## Overview

-GroupDocs.Comparison for .NET does not require any external software or third party tool to be installed.
+**[GroupDocs.Comparison for .NET](https://products.groupdocs.com/comparison/net)** does not require any external software or third party tool to be installed.
 Just follow one of the way as described in [Installation](Installation.html).

 ## Supported Operating Systems